How particulate matter affects our health

 Particulate matter is a mixture of solid particles and liquid droplets found in the air.
-Particulate matter comes from natural sources such as sea spray, dust and pollen, also from human-made sources such as cooking, unfiltered vacuum cleaners, soot from vehicle exhausts and smoke from fires.
-Above all, the small particles are the most hazardous to our health as they can get deep into our lungs, heart, brain and our bloodstream.
+Particulate matter comes from natural sources such as sea spray, dust and pollen, human-made sources such as cooking, unfiltered vacuum cleaners, soot from vehicle exhausts and smoke from fires.

 Particulate Matter Exposure

-The levels of particulate matter are sometimes higher indoors than outdoors, especially when outdoor particle levels are high.
-The rise in popularity of the wood-burning stove has contributed massively to the amount of particulate matter both inside and outside our homes.
-You can reduce particle levels in your home by reducing your use of wood-burning stoves and fireplaces, and not burning candles or smoking inside.
+The wood-burning stove contributes to particulate matter both inside and outside of homes.
+And the level of particulate matter is sometimes higher indoors than outdoors, especially when outdoor particle levels are high.
+You can reduce particle levels in your home by reducing your use of wood-burning stoves and fireplaces and not burning candles or smoking inside.

 Burning of wood and coal by households in stoves and open fires is a large contributor to emissions of particulate matter both in the UK and across Europe.
 (DEFRA)